LobachevEB/gotulua/README.md

 # GotuLua

-Gotгlua - All-in-one Go-powered environment for building Lua scripts with text-based UIs and SQLite integration.
+Gotulua - All-in-one Go-powered environment for building Lua scripts with text-based UIs and SQLite integration.
 Features a built-in editor, Lua runtime (Shopify/go-lua), TUI component library, and interactive help system.
 Distributed as a single binary with zero dependencies for Windows and Linux.

 ## Features